OmooLab/Omoospace/docs/develop.md

 omoospace = create_omoospace(
     "new project",
     under="temp",
-    brief="A new project for testing."
+    description="A new project for testing."
 )

 # the name conversion rule is: